 For some travelers, insurance is a good deal; for others, it's not.
 What are the chances you'll need it?
 How willing are you to take risks?
 How much is peace of mind worth to you?
 Take these considerations into account, understand your options, and make an informed decision for your trip.

-Insurance prices can vary dramatically, with most packages costing between 5 and 12 percent of the total trip.
+Insurance prices can vary widely, with most packages costing between 5 and 12 percent of the total trip.
 Age is one of the biggest factors affecting the price: Rates go up dramatically for every decade over 50, while coverage is generally inexpensive or even free for children 17 and under.

 Travel agents recommend that you get travel insurance (because they get a commission when you buy it, and because they can be held liable for your losses if they don't explain insurance options to you).
 While travel agents can give you information and advice, they are not insurance agents — always direct any specific questions to the insurance provider.

-Policies available vary by state, and not all insurance companies are licensed in every state.
-If you have to make a claim and encounter problems with a company that isn’t licensed in your state, you don’t have a case.
+The policies available vary by state, and not all insurance companies are licensed in every state.
+If you have to make a claim and encounter problems with a company that isn't licensed in your state, you don't have a case.